 However, the critical habitat designation for the central California population — made in 2005 under political influence — illegally slashed critical habitat in half, and in the same year, the Sonoma County population’s critical habitat was completely eliminated.
 The Center submitted a notice of intent to sue the Bush administration over these and 53 other wrongfully made Endangered Species Act decisions in 2007, and we sued the next year.
 Our efforts paid off in 2011, when the U.S. Fish and Wildlife Service proposed to designate 50,855 acres of critical habitat for the Sonoma County salamanders — leaving out some important areas, but making a crucial step toward salamander recovery.

 Still, none of the California tiger salamander populations had recovery plans, so to earn them one we filed a lawsuit in 2012.
 Later that year we secured a court-approved settlement requiring the Service to develop recovery plans for all three populations of California tiger salamanders within the next five years.
 The Santa Barbara County population received a draft plan in 2015 and the central California population received a draft recovery plan in March 2016.
-In June 2016, the Sonoma County population received a final recovery plan.
+In June 2016 the Sonoma County population received a final recovery plan and in June 2017 the central California population received a final recovery plan.

 Through our Pesticides Reduction Campaign, we’re also challenging the Environmental Protection Agency’s registration and authorization-for-use of 46 toxic pesticides in and upstream of habitats for San Francisco Bay Area endangered species, including the California tiger salamander.